 Description: The Wallow fire burned over 500,000 acres in eastern Arizona during 2010, making it the largest fire in Arizona history.
-Using 16 permanent plots established between June 2010 and June 2011 and re-measured during summer 2012, we are investigating the initial implications of the fire in the mixed conifer forest.
+Using 16 permanent plots established between June 2010 and June 2011 and re-measured during summer 2012 and 2014, we are investigating the initial implications of the fire in the mixed conifer forest.
 We are analyzing fire severity using composite burn index, along with analyzing changes in fuel load, overstory and understory tree density and mortality, percent canopy cover, and reporting initial tree regeneration response.

 The Wallow fire in eastern AZ created a heterogeneous mosaic of both extreme